About this course

 Understanding the role of the 'supervisor'

-Teachers maintaining their accreditation will have their PD hours for this course recognised as NESA registered PD.
+Teachers who are maintaining their accreditation can have their professional development (PD) hours for this course recognised as Elective PD.

 - completion of all tasks and professional readings